 Anxiety disorders are the most common mental illness in the US.

 Over 40 million people are affected, including children whose school performance and self-esteem are under constant attack.

-Here is an incredibly effective technique that will help you overcome fear, stress, and anxiety in your life.
+Here are some incredibly effective techniques that will help you overcome the fear, stress, and anxiety in your life.

 It works great for your children as well.